-McKinney Hall, built in 1870, houses Hub administrative offices, as well as classrooms.
+McKinney Hall, built in 1870, houses Hub administrative offices.

 Bennett Davis Hall, formerly the carriage house of the estate, now houses the Pitt-Titusville Offices of Admissions, Financial Aid, Student Services, Office of Human Resources, and Office of Business Affairs.
 The Hub Campus Police and Security is located here as well.